Date of Award

 Every Sunday pastors across the spectrum attempt to preach in memorable ways.
 So if traditional wisdom is actually true – most churchgoers forget the sermon immediately upon leaving church – then does that qualify as memorable?
 While realizing no sermon lingers forever, this project explores ways to give the sermon a longer shelf life in the parishioner’s memory.
 Specifically, by utilizing picture, story, and object lesson in various sermons, this experiment conducted at Sandy Plains Baptist Church in Shelby, North Carolina, examines which memory cues (if any) are most effective in keeping the sermon fixed in the long-term memory of its hearers.

 Hill, Garin, "The Effectiveness of Utilizing Various Memory Cues in the Preaching Event at Sandy Plains Baptist Church in Shelby, North Carolina" (2015).
-Divinity Projects.
-Paper 27.
+Doctor of Ministry Projects.
+27.